stojankz/hunt-the-wumpus/README.md

 hunt-the-wumpus
 ----------------

-A networked game of Hunt the Wumpus
+A networked game of Hunt the Wumpus written in Java